runtimeverification/kontrol-workshop-ethcc-7/3-proof-debugging/README.md

 ### Trouble in paradise

-If you've successfully executed the above steps, you've also have been "greeted" by the following message
+If you've successfully executed the above steps, you also have been "greeted" by the following message
 ```
 ❌ PROOF FAILED ❌ test%MulWadTest.testMulWad(uint256,uint256):0
 ```